Tile a bathtub

 Natural stone or porcelain tile create a rustic yet cozy look in the bathroom.
 This creates a lively atmosphere that also pairs beautifully with plants.

 The right material should be chosen not only for practical reasons but also for aesthetic ones.
-There are numerous ideas for cladding a Bathtub.
+There are numerous ideas for cladding a bathtub.
 The following are particularly effective:

 Industrial style